 According to statistics, 7 in 10 young people have experienced cyberbullying in some form, with figures rising dramatically in recent years as children are increasingly using social media on their own devices.
 This is something we acknowledge within our school, especially within Key Stage 2 where this is extremely relevant.
 The children are using a variety of sites and games such as; TikTok, Instagram, Fortnite, Snapchat and many more.
 As teachers we are all aware of the important responsibility to safeguard children’s wellbeing, in both the classroom and online, subsequently E-safety has become more than a one off day in February it is embedded into our practice throughout the year.
 Another integral part of our intent is to improve the knowledge of parents’ understanding on E-Safety so they can use the internet in a safe, secure and responsible way as role models and therefore can assist their children if any issues were to arise.

 Computing skills are a major factor in enabling children to access computer-based technologies in a confident, creative and independent manner and it is our intention that children in our school are given every opportunity to achieve this.
 We intend to enable children to find, explore, analyse, exchange and present information on a computer independently.
 We recognise that the majority of our children are more familiar with using a tablet rather than a computer.
 Therefore, we place a huge focus on the basics of computing in Key Stage 1, with children learning to send an email, take a photograph, type on a keyboard, use a mouse, save and retrieve work and research using a search engine.
 We intend to ensure that children are secure in the basics of computing before they leave Key Stage 1.
-Fortunately, we are able teach whole class computing in weekly half term slots due to having a well-equipped ICT suite in which the children can have a computer each, allowing them greater time to refine skills than if they were sharing a machine.
+Fortunately, we are able teach computing sessions as a whole class due to having a well-equipped ICT suite in which the children can have a computer each, allowing them greater time to refine skills than if they were sharing a machine.
 The ICT suite is used regularly not just for computing lessons but throughout other areas of the curriculum too.
 When planning and teaching computing at Stanton Community Primary school, we believe that computing is an essential part of the curriculum and therefore should be woven through all areas of learning.
 Computing within our school can therefore provide a wealth of learning opportunities and transferable skills explicitly taught within computing and therefore easily adaptable for other curriculum subjects in preparation for the digital world.

 At Stanton Community Primary School, we believe that our in-depth computing curriculum prepares children to compete and be successful in their digital futures.